Aston Martin DB7 Vantage V12 For Sale

 an early example.

-The press reviews all urge towards the superior DB9.
-The exterior
+The press reviews all urged towards the "superior" DB9.

-is indeed very appealing; less beautiful, but more aggressively “sexy” I
+The exterior is indeed appealing; less beautiful, but more aggressively

 So far so good.
 Now, it’s